-Periodic maintenance and repair during the 75-year lifespan of the bridge may result in disturbances to special status species due to in-water work, removal of vegetation/habitat, the presence of humans and noise, or the presence of vessels.
+Periodic maintenance and repair of the utility lines and of the bridge during its 75-year lifespan may result in disturbances to special status species due to in-water work, removal of vegetation/habitat, the presence of humans and noise, or the presence of vessels.
 The predominant reaction among mobile species (both terrestrial and marine) would likely be avoidance of the area due to increased human activity, noise, and similar activities.
 In-water work would have the potential for increased underwater noise and turbidity.
 Maintenance and repair events would be infrequent and short in duration, and background conditions would be expected to return quickly.
 In the long term, adverse impacts on special species would occur at the individual level rather than the population or species level and would not prevent or delay the continued propagation of any species or population in or around the Project Area.
 NASA would evaluate the proposed activities on a case-by-case basis and would coordinate with NOAA Fisheries and USFWS as needed, and would implement BMPs as discussed above to minimize the potential for adverse effects to species.
-Impacts, in they occur, would likely be minor and may be short- or long-term.
+Impacts, in that they occur, would likely be minor and may be short- or long-term.